andreagiuliani3/SFSChain/README.md

 Now, you can *register* a new account as a Farmer, Carrier, Seller or Producer, or *login* if you are already enrolled, and start exploring every feature of our application.
-You can find some test credentials in `credenziali_prova.txt`, inside this repository.
 **Enjoy it!**

-> **NOTE:**  If you want to test the entire application, you **need** to have both a public key and a private key once the deployment has been completed during the registration phase.
-These keys refer to a Besu node account, so it is recommended to use credenziali_prova.txt.

 ## Contributors